maxime-lair/maxime-lair/roadTo/os_concepts/sockets.md

 **Connection-oriented sockets**, which use *Transmission Control Protocol* (TCP), *SCTP* or *DCCP*.
 A stream socket provides a **sequenced and unique flow of error-free data** without record boundaries, with well-defined mechanisms for creating and destroying connections and reporting errors.
 A stream socket transmits data **reliably**, **in order**, and with **out-of-band** capabilities.
 On the Internet, stream sockets are typically implemented using TCP so that applications can run across any networks using TCP/IP protocol.

 This is the most used type of socket today, as It ensures what the server send will be received in the same sequence on the client.
-Imagine watching a video, you would not want the image to stutter and miss frames, so you prefer waiting for it to buffer reliably so you can watch it later.
+Imagine watching a movie, you would not want the image to stutter and miss frames every few seconds, so you prefer waiting for it to buffer reliably and watch it later.

 They are represented by the family/type: **AF_INET**/**SOCK_STREAM**